cxxi/ClientProviderBundle/README.md

 	// Example method available for all provider's clients protected function getProduct(): Product
 	{
-	  // specific code shared by all provider's clients
+	  // Specific code shared by all provider's clients
 	}
 }
 ```